How to Survive Work Christmas Parties

-Christmas is the most wonderful time of year, except when it comes to networking.
+Christmas is the most wonderful time of year, except when it comes to work Christmas parties and networking.

 The term networking brings forth a feeling of dread, not unlike the sensation of being thrown through a glass ceiling or having to face your elderly relatives questioning your sexuality at the Christmas dinner table.